diegolayar/EventsApp/README.md

 ## Packages, Dependencies & More

 None.
 The application needs no installations prior to being run.
-For data persistance, I used CoreData.
+For data persistance, CoreData was used.

 ##  Note

 Please feel free to reach out to me in case there are any problems, or if you just want to mention something in general.
 My email is diegolaya01@hotmail.com.
-I am excited to hear back from you.
-Once again, thank you!